Getting Started With StinkySocks Hockey

 Your Level Information

-Players at this level can move the puck well, make solid passes, shoot accurately, have a good hockey sense, and are comfortable with a fast moving game.
-It is usually the best fit for younger players who have had solid high school experience, as well as any player who has played club-level hockey in college, or has the equivalent experience.
+Players at the Upper Intermediate level can move the puck well, make solid passes, shoot accurately, have a good hockey sense, and are comfortable with a fast-moving game.
+It is usually the best fit for younger players who have had solid high school experience, as well as any player who has played juniors, prep, or college club.
+Players who have participated in organized hockey at the men’s college divisional level, or possess a comparable current skill level, are NOT eligible, unless they have been away from the game for 10 years+ or have other mitigating life circumstances.

 Players at this level have typically played D1 college hockey and may have had professional hockey experience.
 Players at this level MUST have at least high level collegiate experience.
 If they have college experience other than D1, they typically have consistently played hockey since college and are still under the age of 30.